Mobility vs flexibility: What do you actually need?

 Always start with low or no weight.
 See how it feels and repeat a couple of times in a very controlled and slow pace.
 If that feels okay, move on to the next step.

-If you can’t reach the full range with no weight, that probably means that your body is not prepared for it.
+If you can’t comfortably reach the full range without weight, it may indicate mobility restrictions, weakness or poor joint control.
+Trying to force range or load too quickly often contributes to overload injuries and irritation.
 Adjust it, add some heel raisers, change the incline of the bench or just do it in shorter range.
 If you find a comfortable range, you may want to stay there and work on that, with or without weight, but definitely with a correct form.

 Perform the exercise slow and controlled

-If you were able to find that sweet spot of good form, add those weights, strengthen those muscles within that range and feel the effort.
+If you were able to find that sweet spot of good form, add those weights, strengthen those muscles within that range to improve joint stability, control and movement efficiency.
+Controlled strengthening is one of the best ways to build long-term mobility that actually transfers into training and daily activities.

 Finish with a nice stretch/recovery